Dramatic events can often lead to massive stock market gains or losses.

 Think of it this way.
 If you had only 50% of your portfolio in stocks and stocks went down 50%, your total portfolio would only go down 25% if nothing else changed.

 If you only had 10% of your portfolio in stocks, your total portfolio would only go down 5%.
 However, if you had 100% of your portfolio in stocks, your total portfolio would drop by the whole 50%.

 You should have your investment portfolio set up so that you won’t likely experience losses that go beyond the pain point that would make you deviate from your investment strategy.

 If you do this, then short term stock drops won’t matter.
 All that matters is the long run.

 What The Stock Market Does In The Short Run Is Irrelevant

 I’m a long term investor and my retirement is decades away.
-While no one can predict the future, history has shown that whenever stock prices as a investment class go down, they eventually recover over time.
+While no one can predict the future, history has shown that whenever stock prices go down as a whole, like with the S&P 500 index, they eventually recover over time.